Surgery Location Error

 Wrong–site surgery is medical malpractice.
 Talk to a lawyer.

 If you or a loved one has been the victim of a surgery location error, our attorneys have the experience to represent you.
-Call 612.587.2925 or send an email and ask for a free consultation.
-Our law firm represents clients in Minnesota, Wisconsin and North Dakota.
+Call 612.255.6576 or send an email and ask for a free consultation.
+Our law firm represents clients in Minnesota and Wisconsin.